MadhubalaV/GettingandCleaningData/README.md

 ### Description

 The script is used to calculate the average of each variable in the given data set for each subject and activity.
+The script first reads all the test data and training data.
+A final data set is created by combining the test and train data.
+All required computations are done based on this final data.

 ### Details